webcompere/system-stubs/system-stubs-jupiter/README.md

 }
 ```

-**Note: The extension requires a default constructor to create
+**Note: The extension requires the test resource to provide a default constructor to enable it to create
 instances for parameter injection and automatic field creation.**